demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 6. Click the **Manifest editor** tab.
 7. Click the **Import an existing app** button, and select the ZIP file that you downloaded.
 8. Click the app widget, and in the **Identification** section, click the **Generate** button to generate a unique App ID.
 The following parameters are automatically populated in the ZIP file, use this information for reference.
-  - **Short name**: Cortex XSOAR Bot
+  - **Short name**: Demisto Bot
   - **App ID**: the App ID for configuring in Cortex XSOAR.
   - **Package name**: desmisto.bot (this is a unique identifier for the app in the Store)
   - **Version**: 1.0.0 (this is a unique identifier for the app in the Store)
   - **Short description**: Mechanism for mirroring between Cortex XSOAR and Microsoft Teams.
-  - **Long description**: Cortex XSOAR Bot is the mechanism that enables messaging team members and channels, executing Cortex XSOAR commands directly from Teams, and mirroring investigation data between Cortex XSOAR and Microsoft Teams
+  - **Long description**: Demisto Bot is the mechanism that enables messaging team members and channels, executing Cortex XSOAR commands directly from Teams, and mirroring investigation data between Cortex XSOAR and Microsoft Teams

 9. From the left-side navigation pane, under Capabilities, click **Bots > Set up**.
 10. Configure the settings under the **Scope** section, and click **Create bot**.
-  - In the **Name** field, enter *Cortex XSOAR Bot*.
+  - In the **Name** field, enter *Demisto Bot*.
   - In the **Scope** section, select the following checkboxes: `Personal`, `Team`, and `Group Chat`.

 11. Record the **Bot ID**, which you will need when configuring the integration in Cortex XSOAR.
 ![image](https://raw.githubusercontent.com/demisto/content/b222375925eb13feaaa28cd8b1c814b4d212f2e4/Integrations/MicrosoftTeams/doc_files/MSTeams-BotID.png)
 12. Click **Generate new password**.
 Record the password, which you will need when configuring the integration in Cortex XSOAR.
-13. In the **Messaging endpoints** section, enter the URL to which messages will be sent (to the Cortex XSOAR Bot).
+13. In the **Messaging endpoints** section, enter the URL to which messages will be sent (to the Demisto Bot).
   - To enable calling capabilities on the Bot enter the same URL to the **Calling endpoints** section.
 14. From the left-side navigation pane, under Finish, click **Test and distribute**.
 15. To download the new bot file, which now includes App Details, click **Download**.
 16. Navigate to Store, and click **Upload a custom app > Upload for ORGANIZATION-NAME**, and select the ZIP file you downloaded.

-### Grant the Cortex XSOAR Bot Permissions in Microsoft Graph
+### Grant the Demisto Bot Permissions in Microsoft Graph

 1. Go to your Microsoft Azure portal, and from the left navigation pane select **Azure Active Directory > App registrations**.
-2. Search for and click **Cortex XSOAR Bot**.
+2. Search for and click **Demisto Bot**.
 3. Click **API permissions > Add a permission > Microsoft Graph > Application permissions**.
 4. For the following permissions, search for,  select the checkbox and click **Add permissions**.
   - User.Read.All